Are you wondering how to get a job in private equity?

 However, these positions do not mutually exclude each other but supplement.

-Private equity firms obtain capital from HNIs (high net worth individuals) and use it to invest and acquire equity stakes in other companies.
+Private equity firms obtain capital from HNIs (high-net-worth individuals) and use it to invest and acquire equity stakes in other companies.

 The average duration for any private equity deal varies from 5 to 7 years.
-After this period, the private equity generally sells out through an IPO (initial public offer) deal or through a stake sale to earn huge profits.
+After this period, the private equity generally sells out through an IPO (initial public offer) contract or through a stake sale to earn huge profits.

-Leading private equity firms in the world include Goldman Sachs Capital Partners, KKR (Kohlberg Kravis Roberts), The Blackstone Group, Apollo Management, and Bain Capital.
 Key Indian private equity firms include Baring Private Equity Partners (India), Chrys Capital, Cipher Securities India Pvt Ltd, ICICI Ventures, and IDFC Private Equity.

-So now that we understand exactly what a private equity firm does, let’s try to understand how private equity head-hunters define a private equity work description.
+Now that we understand exactly what a private equity firm does let’s try to understand how private equity headhunters define a private equity work description.

 · Monitoring current investments under management